ONCE UPON A TIME

 According to AMERICAN FILM MARKET “action films . . . perform disproportionality best in Asia.”
 In their chart (below), zero indicates the global average performance, so a positive score indicates that the genre in question performs disproportionality well in that territory.

-Therefore, Historical/Action/Adventure/Martial Arts films with a cross-section of cultures and women featuring Asian characters will be eye-catching to global, and specifically, Pacific Rim audiences generating desirable distribution channels.
+Therefore, Historical, Action, Adventure, Revenge and Martial Arts films with a cross-section of cultures and women featuring Asian characters will be eye-catching to global, and specifically, Pacific Rim audiences generating desirable distribution channels and revenues.